DaveC6662/GalleryCreator/README.md

 # GalleryCreator

 ## Overview
-GalleryCreator is an advanced .NET application tailored for managing and processing dynamic photo galleries, particularly optimized for Angular-based projects.
-It encompasses a suite of features for image metadata extraction, resizing, display enhancements, and efficient organization.
+GalleryCreator: A Sophisticated .NET Application for Dynamic Photo Gallery Management

+GalleryCreator stands out as a comprehensive .NET solution, specifically designed to streamline the management and processing of dynamic photo galleries.
+This application is particularly fine-tuned for integration with Angular-based projects, offering a rich array of features for meticulous image handling.
+This is an ideal tool for photographers, web developers, and digital artists seeking an efficient and automated way to build a showcase for their photographic work online.
+By handling the technical aspects of gallery creation, it allows creatives to focus on the artistic side of their projects.

 ## Features
-- **Metadata Processing & Resizing:** Automates the extraction of metadata from images and resizes them to predefined sizes, catering to diverse display requirements.
-- **Enhanced Tagging System:** Offers a robust tagging mechanism for superior organization and easy filtering of images.
+- **Metadata Processing:**  GalleryCreator adeptly extracts EXIF data from each photograph within a directory, providing valuable insights into camera settings used to take each photo.
+- **Image Resizing:** The application is equipped to resize images for optimal display across diverse devices.
+It automatically exports images of each size to suit desktop, tablet, and mobile resolutions, ensuring a seamless viewing experience.
+- **Tagging System:** By incorporating tagging for each image within the JSON file, GalleryCreator allows for the implementation of advanced filtering options.
+This feature enriches the user experience, enabling easy navigation and exploration of the photo gallery based on specific criteria or themes.
-- **Efficient Data Management:** Enables saving and loading of image metadata in JSON format, ensuring data portability and ease of access.
+- **Efficient Data Management:** Enables saving and loading of image metadata and each resolution source path in JSON format, ensuring data portability and ease of access.
 - **Optimized for Angular:** Tailored to integrate seamlessly with Angular applications, enhancing front-end interactivity and user experience.

 ## Menu